Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Blake Sabol ready for the first of a three-game series against Jurickson Profar and the Colorado Rockies on Friday at Oracle Park.
+The San Francisco Giants and Michael Conforto will hit the field against the Colorado Rockies and Jurickson Profar at Oracle Park on Saturday, with the first pitch at 4:05 PM ET.

-The Rockies are +140 moneyline underdogs for this matchup with the favored Giants (-165).
-The game's total has been set at 8 runs.
+The Rockies are +145 moneyline underdogs for this matchup with the Giants (-175).
+The over/under is 8.5 runs for this game.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.